editorconfig/editorconfig-core-c/README.md

 To install the EditorConfig core from source see the [INSTALL.md][] file.

-Binary installation packages for the EditorConfig core can be found on the [downloads page on Github][downloads].
+Binary installation packages for the EditorConfig core can be found on [SourceForge downloads page][downloads].

 Getting Help